01 of 18

 Removing Acrylic or Glass Glazing

 If your piece has windows or doors with glazing, you can get a better finish if you remove the clear glazing before you begin to sand or repaint.
-My cabinet had an acrylic window glued into the frame using hot melt glue.
+Our cabinet had an acrylic window glued into the frame using hot melt glue.
 There were noticeably large blobs at the base of the window.
-I used a narrow polymer clay blade to cut the hot melt glue, then ran the blade under the glazing panel on the back of the door to remove the window.
-I couldn't use the heat gun or I would have melted or warped the window.
-If the door had been set into a channel I might have had to take the door apart, but this is not a particularly well built piece of furniture!
+We used a narrow polymer clay blade to cut the hot melt glue, then ran the blade under the glazing panel on the back of the door to remove the window.
+We couldn't use the heat gun or we would have melted or warped the window.
+If the door had been set into a channel we might have had to take the door apart, but this is not a particularly well-built piece of furniture!